pcaversaccio/snekmate/README.md

 ## 👩🏼‍⚖️ Tests

-This repository contains [Foundry](https://github.com/foundry-rs/foundry)-based unit tests, property-based tests (i.e. fuzzing), and invariant tests for all contracts, if applicable.
+This repository contains [Foundry](https://github.com/foundry-rs/foundry)-based unit tests, property-based tests (i.e. stateless fuzzing), and invariant tests (i.e. stateful fuzzing) for all contracts, if applicable.
 All tests are run as part of the CI pipeline [`test-contracts`](./.github/workflows/test-contracts.yml).

 > [!NOTE]
 > An _invariant_ is a property of a program that should always hold true.
 Fuzzing is a way of checking whether the invariant is falsifiable.